QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Conclusion

 \section{Conclusion}

 In this paper, we focused on addressing the challenge of offloading in MEC systems, where strict task processing deadlines and energy constraints adversely impact system performance.
 We formulated an optimization problem that aims to maximize the QoE of each MD individually, while QoE reflects the energy consumption and task completion delay.
-To address the dynamic and uncertain mobile environment, we proposed a QoE-oriented DRL-based computation offloading algorithm called QOCO.
+To address the dynamic and uncertain mobile environment, we proposed a QoE-oriented DRL-based computation offloading algorithm called QECO.
 Our proposed algorithm empowers MDs to make offloading decisions without relying on knowledge about task models or other MDs' offloading decisions.
-The QOCO algorithm not only adapts to the uncertain dynamics of load levels at ENs, but also effectively manages the ever-changing system environment.
-Through extensive simulations, we demonstrated that QOCO outperforms several established benchmark techniques.
-Specifically, QOCO increases the average user's QoE by 37\% compared to an existing work.
+The QECO algorithm not only adapts to the uncertain dynamics of load levels at ENs, but also effectively manages the ever-changing system environment.
+Through extensive simulations, we showed that QECO outperforms several established benchmark techniques, while demonstrating a rapid training convergence.
+Specifically, QECO increases the average user's QoE by 29.8\%\,--\,37.1\% compared to several existing algorithms.
 This advantage can lead to improvements in key performance metrics, including task completion rate, task delay, and energy consumption, under different system conditions and varying user demands.

 There are multiple directions for future work.
 A complementary approach involves extending the task model by considering interdependencies among tasks.
-This can be achieved by incorporating a task call graph representation to develop dependency among task partitions.
-Furthermore, in order to accelerate the learning of optimal offloading policies, it will be beneficial to enable MDs to take advantage of federated learning techniques in the training process.
-This allows MDs to collectively contribute to improving the offloading model and enable continuous learning when new MDs join the network.
+This can be achieved by incorporating a task call graph representation.
+Furthermore, in order to accelerate the learning of optimal offloading policies, it will be beneficial to take advantages of federated learning techniques in the training process.
+This will allow MDs to collectively contribute to improving the offloading model and enable continuous learning when new MDs join the network.